mnsn/appid-python-flask-example/README.md

-# IBM Bluemix App ID sample
+# IBM Bluemix App ID Python and Flask sample

 This example is meant for developers who want to use the [IBM Bluemix App ID](https://console.ng.bluemix.net/docs/services/appid/index.html) service to protect their python server, or to create an end-to-end flow authentication with python.